 |Although this may appear gruesome, this is the reality of life in the wild.
-Most likely a lion killed and devoured this cape buffalo which was later “finished off” by vultures which we saw hovering when we first spotted this scene.
+Most likely, a lion killed and devoured this cape buffalo which was later “finished off” by vultures that we saw hovering when we first spotted this scene.

 “Sighting of the Day in the Bush”

 |We were parked at the edge of the shore of Sunset Dam when this croc emerged from the water.
 Wow!

-Sometimes when we go to Kruger National Park we encounter breathtaking and unusual scenes.
+Sometimes when we go to Kruger National Park, we encounter breathtaking and unusual scenes.
 Yesterday was a little different.
 There wasn’t any particular incident or sighting that left us reeling as usual.

-|A number of vehicles had stopped to observe this kill.
+|Several vehicles had stopped to observe this kill.
 We waited until we could get a better shot and zoomed in.
 See the main photo for more detail.

-Instead, we encountered a wide array of birds and wildlife which we’ll share over the next few days.
 Were we disappointed?
 Not at all.
 It’s not always the mind-blowing experiences that make it a good trip into Kruger.
+Instead, we encountered a wide array of birds and wildlife, which we’ll share over the next few days.

 |Hippos and impala at a distance on the Sabie River in Kruger.

-Often, it’s the more subtle sightings that make us appreciate the simplicity of it all…wildlife living in their natural habitat, continually on the search for food, procreation and a degree of comfort when possible.
+Often, it’s the more subtle sightings that make us appreciate the simplicity of it all…wildlife living in their natural habitat, continually on the search for food, procreation, and a degree of comfort when possible.
 We, humans, are so much like them, aren’t we?

-|There’s a side dirt road we take each time we go to Kruger and often see this wildebeest sitting under this same tree.
+|We take a side dirt road each time we go to Kruger and often see this wildebeest sitting under this same tree.
 I guess that explains how we’re all “creatures of habit.”

 We began first thing in the morning to make the 20-minute drive to the Crocodile Bridge with a plan to drive to Lower Sabie to the Mug and Bean restaurant for a leisurely lunch.
 I know I’ve mentioned this before, but where in the world can one jump into their car and be in wildlife nirvana in 20 minutes?

-|Now that we’ve fallen in love with Wildebeest Willie, we have a special affinity for these calm and peaceful animals.
+|Now that we’ve fallen in love with Wildebeest Willie, we are particularly passionate about these calm and peaceful animals.

-|This is the bird we see most often in Marloth and Kruger Park, the hornbill.
-From this site: “An omnivorous bird, the Yellow-billed Hornbill feeds mainly on the ground surface, where they forage for seeds, small insects, spiders, and scorpions.
+|From this site: “An omnivorous bird, the Yellow-billed Hornbill, feeds mainly on the ground surface, where they forage for seeds, small insects, spiders, and scorpions.
+This is the bird we see most often in Marloth and Kruger Park, the hornbill.
 Termites and ants are a preferred food source in the dry season.”

 It doesn’t.
-Each time we spot the magnificent beasts we’re reminded of how fortunate we are to be here.
+Each time we spot the magnificent beasts, we’re reminded of how fortunate we are to be here.
 Often, we ask ourselves and each other…”How did we get to be here?
 How could we have lived our lives without these amazing

 |An “implausibility” of wildebeest.

-|Impalas and warthogs stopping for a drink.
+|Impalas and warthogs are stopping for a drink.

 But, we knew in doing so, it would be “heaven on earth” spending more time on the continent of Africa.
-Usually “to lick one’s wounds” requires a certain degree of sacrifice.
+Usually, “to lick one’s wounds” requires a certain degree of sacrifice.
 There’s been no sacrifice here.

 |This was the first time we’d ever seen a cape buffalo crossing the tar road.
-They are one of the “Big 5,” which included the leopard, lion, elephant, and rhino.
+They are one of the “Big 5,” including the leopard, lion, elephant, and rhino.

 Sure, there are inconveniences and occasional discomforts compared to living in some other parts of the world.
 However, we’ve adapted so well, we hardly notice anymore.

 |Hippos resting on a sandbar on the Sabie River.
 Note the number of oxpeckers on the hippos hides!

-|This is a white-fronted bee-eater.
-From this site: White-fronted bee-eaters nest in colonies averaging 200 individuals, digging roosting and nesting holes in cliffs or banks of earth.
-A population of bee-eaters may range across many square kilometers of savannah but will come to the same colony to roost, socialize, and to breed.
+|This is a white-fronted bee-eater from this site: White-fronted bee-eaters nest in colonies averaging 200 individuals, digging roosting and nesting holes in cliffs or banks of earth.
+A population of bee-eaters may range across many square kilometers of savannah but will come to the same colony to roost, socialize, and breed.
 White-fronted bee-eaters have one of the most complex family-based social systems found in birds.”

+Picture this, you’re taking a shower, and you see a cockroach crawling up out of the drain.
 The weird thing here is that they were crawling up out of the drain in the shower.
-Picture this…you’re taking a shower and you see a cockroach crawling up out of the drain.
 This surely could be a scream-worthy event.

-|These dark-capped bulbuls hang around for scraps from dinersat the Mug and Bean restaurant in Lower Sabie where we stopped for lunch yesterday.
+|These dark-capped bulbuls hang around for scraps from diners at the Mug and Bean restaurant in Lower Sabie, where we stopped for lunch yesterday.

 |Yellow-billed storks lined the shore of Sunset Dam in Lower Sabie.

 |Zebra stopping for a drink in the lake.

-There will be trade-off then; the return of dung beetles, which we love to see; the newborns of many of the wildlife; the blooming the bright red Flame Trees and the Sausage Trees and, it goes on and on.
+There will be a trade-off then; the return of dung beetles, which we love to see; the newborns of many of the wildlife; the blooming the bright red Flame Trees and the Sausage Trees and, it goes on and on.
 There’s so much to distract us from any possible inconveniences.

 |Another croc emerged for a breath of fresh air.
 Crocs may stay underwater for up to an hour when they feel threatened.

 |Several crocs at Sunset Dam, lounging in the sun.

-We’ll be patient and before too long it will be Monday again and everything will be right with the world, this world, right here and right now.
+We’ll be patient, and before too long, it will be Monday again, and everything will be right with the world, this world, right here and right now.